eth-educators/eth-docker/SETUP.md

 - `geth.yml` - local geth eth1 chain node
 - `lh-grafana.yml` - grafana dashboard for Lighthouse
 - `prysm-grafana.yml` - grafana dashboard for Prysm.
 Not encrypted, do not expose to Internet.
-- `prysm-web.yml` - Prysm experimental Web UI.
-Not encrypted, do not expose to Internet.
+- `prysm-web.yml` - Prysm experimental Web UI and Grafana dashboard.
+Not encrypted, do not expose to Internet. **Mutually exclusive** with `prysm-grafana.yml`
 - `prysm-slasher.yml` - Prysm experimental Slasher which helps secure the chain and may result in additional earnings.
 The experimental slasher can lead to miss attestations do to the additional resource demand.
 - `nimbus-grafana.yml` - grafana dashboard for Nimbus
 - `teku-grafana.yml` - grafana dashboard for Teku